November 2, 2022

 Designing the optimal retail store layout is an art as much as it is a science.
 You’re managing the customer’s journey from initial walk-in to purchase, but keeping sections organized and walkable is just as important as optimizing product placement to maximize revenue.

 Planners on limited budgets still require robust toolsets to rapidly design and iterate on their prototypes.
 Luckily, a wealth of free retail store layout design tools are available online to help.
-We’ve compiled some of the best options so you can start building for yourself right from your web browser — read on to learn more.
+That's why we’ve compiled some of the best retail design software options, so you can start building for yourself right from your web browser — read on to learn more.

 Jump to a section…